Insects typically inject formic acid. This can lead to blisters, inflammation, redness, swelling, pain, itching, and irritation.

 Some people are more prone to bites from ticks and mice because of their occupation.

-Traveling and camping can increase the risk of insect bites.
+Traveling and camping can also increase the risk of insect bites.

-Insect bites are normally easy to diagnose, but a person will only contact the doctor if there is a severe reaction.
+Insect bites are normally easy to diagnose, but a person will only contact the doctor in cases that involve a severe reaction.

 If symptoms persist or are severe, it is a good idea to see a dermatologist.

-A more serious local reaction may require oral antihistamines or oral analgesic.
+A more serious local allergic reaction may require oral antihistamines or oral painkillers.

 In more severe cases of swelling, the doctor may prescribe oral steroids.

-Small, itchy lumps or lesions near bite can be treated with an oral corticosteroid, such as prednisolone, or an oral antihistamine.
+A person can treat small, itchy lumps or lesions near a bite with an oral corticosteroid, such as prednisolone, or an oral antihistamine.

-Scratching the skin or bursting a blister can enable bacteria to enter and cause an infection.
+Scratching the skin or bursting a blister might allow bacteria to enter and cause an infection.

-If there are large skin reactions and more generalized symptoms, the doctor may refer the patient to a specialist for desensitization, or treatment for an allergic reaction.
+If severe reactions in the skin and more generalized symptoms occur, the doctor may refer the individual to a specialist for desensitization, or treatment for an allergic reaction.

-If symptoms worsen or do not improve, medical attention should be sought.
+If symptoms get worse or do not improve, seek medical attention.

-If bites are from fleas, mites or bedbugs, the patient should try to find where the infestation is.
-If it comes from a pet, the pet will need treating, as well as its bedding, soft furnishings, and carpets throughout the house.
+If bites come from fleas, mites, or bedbugs, try to find the source of the infestation.
+If these insects come from a pet, the pet will need treatment, as well as its bedding, soft furnishings, and carpets throughout the house.

-Bedbugs will mean calling pest control company to come and decontaminate the home.
-To prevent bedbugs, bedding should be washed often at a high temperature, and old pillows and mattresses replaced.
+Bedbugs will mean calling out a pest control company to decontaminate the home.
+To prevent bedbugs, wash bedding at a high temperature, and replace old pillows and mattresses.

-The tick must be removed immediately, to lower the risk of an infection, such as Lyme disease.
+Remove the tick immediately to reduce the risk of an infection, such as Lyme disease.

-The best way is to hold the tick as close to the skin as possible, preferably with a pair of tweezers, and pull it straight up, making sure all its parts are removed.
+The best way is to hold the tick as close to the skin as possible, preferably with a pair of tweezers, and pull it straight upward, being sure all its parts.

-Twisting or jerking it are not advised, as this can break it, leaving bits behind in the skin.
-Petroleum jelly, alcohol, or a lit match are not effective.
+Do not twist or jerk the tick, as this can break it, leaving parts behind in the skin.
+Petroleum jelly, alcohol, or a lit match are also not effective.

-The hands and the bite area should be washed with soap and water after removing the tick, and an antiseptic applied.
+Wash the hands and the bite area with soap and water after removing the tick, and apply an antiseptic.

-Scratching increases the chance of swelling, and it raises the risk of infection.
-Most tick bites will heal within 2 to 3 weeks.
+Scratching increases the chance of swelling and increases the risk of infection.
+Most tick bites heal within 2 to 3 weeks.

-If a rash develops around the armpit, thighs or groin, or if there are flu-like symptoms, it is important to seek medical attention.
+If a rash develops around the armpit, thighs, or groin, or an individual experiences flu-like symptoms after a tick bite, seek medical attention.
 The doctor will probably prescribe antibiotics to prevent Lyme disease.

-Some ticks carry diseases, such as Rocky Mountain spotted fever and Lyme disease.
+Some ticks carry diseases, such as RMSF and Lyme disease.

-Lyme disease is caused by Borrelia burgdorferi, a bacterium that some ticks carry.
-The patient develops a red rash that spreads outwards.
-Lyme disease can be treated with antibiotics.
+Borrelia burgdorferi, a bacterium that some ticks carry, causes Lyme disease.
+The individual develops a red rash that spreads outwards.
+Antibiotics can also help treat Lyme disease.

-Different types of mosquito transmit different diseases, for example, West Nile virus and malaria.
+Different types of mosquito transmit different diseases, such as West Nile virus and malaria.

 To prevent insect bites, especially in warm weather, the following steps may help:

-- Wearing long sleeves and long pants, tucked into shoes or socks, and a hat
+- Wearing long sleeves and long pants, tucking these into shoes or socks, and wearing a hat

 Insect repellent is not suitable for infants.
-If a child is less than 10 years old, the repellent should contain no more than 10 percent DEET.
-Oil of eucalyptus can be effective, but it is not suitable for children under 3 years old.
+If a child is under 10 years old, the repellent should contain no more than 10 percent DEET.
+Oil of eucalyptus can be effective, but it is not suitable for children under 3 years of age.

-Insect repellants are available to purchase online.
+Insect repellents are available to purchase online.
 Check that it contains a maximum of 10 percent DEET if it is to be used for children.

-Repellent should not be applied to children's hands, around the eyes, or to areas where there are cuts and irritated skin.
+Do not apply repellent to children's hands, areas around the eyes, or to cuts and irritated skin.

-When using an insect repellent and a sunscreen, the sunscreen should be applied first.
+When using an insect repellent and a sunscreen, apply the sunscreen first.

-Clothes, shoes, and camping gear can be purchased or treated with permethrin.
-Permathrin spray is available for purchase online.
-Tents should be pitched away from water or swamps.
+A person can buy clothes, shoes, and camping gear to which manufacturers have added permethrin.
+Permethrin spray is available for purchase online.
+Pitch tents away from water or swamps.

-Travelers should check whether the area they are going to has a risk of infection, and take the necessary precautions.
+Travelers should check whether the area they are visiting has a risk of infection and take the necessary precautions.

 Local health departments and park authorities can provide information about tick-infested areas.
-If it is not possible to avoid a tick-infested area, it is best to walk in the center of paths, to avoid contact with vegetation.
+If a person cannot avoid a tick-infested area, they should walk in the center of paths to avoid contact with vegetation.